 Phase III is known as the remodeling, reepithelialization, or maturation phase.
 It occurs from day 14 and lasts until there is complete healing of the wound.
 The new granulation tissue is being converted into a scar.
 The scar consists of a rich matrix with decreasing cell density, decreasing vascular density, and increasing thickness of collagen fiber bundles packed in parallel arrays.1 The wound will have 15% to 20% of its full strength at 3 weeks and 60% of its full strength at 4 months.
 Tensile strength continues to increase up to 1 year after wounding.
 The skin will eventually regain only 70% to 90% of its original tensile strength.

 Factors Affecting Normal Repair

 The most common causes of improper wound healing are tension on the wound edges, necrosis and/or ischemia of the tissues from local conditions (e.g., crush injuries and contusions decrease blood flow and lymphatic drainage, which alters local defense mechanisms), or shock.
-Hypovolemia is the ...
+Hypovolemia ...